Päevaleht (1905)

 Päevaleht was a newspaper published from 1905 until 1940 in Estonia.

 History and profile

 The first issue of Päevaleht was published on 16 December 1905 in Tallinn.
 In 1924, they expanded to a new building.

 Following the Soviet occupation, the newspaper was replaced by Noorte Hääl (published 1940–1941 and 1944–1990) in 1940.
 The last regular issue was printed on 26 July 1940.
-During the German occupation of Estonia in World War II, a revival of the old newspaper was attempted, but only a single issue was able to appear on August 29, 1941.
+During the German occupation of Estonia in World War II, a revival of the old newspaper was attempted, but only a single issue was able to appear on 29 August 1941.

 On 1 February 1990, the newspaper Noorte Hääl became Päevaleht once again.

-The paper was digitized by the National Library of Estonia.
+The paper has been digitized by the National Library of Estonia.